pymc-devs/pymc-examples/examples/causal_inference/interventional_distribution.myst.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}, "tags": []}

 Little did we know, but the _actual_ data generating process is captured by the DAG on the right.
 This shows that $X$ does causally influence both $M$ and $Y$, however $M$ does not in fact causally affect $Y$.
-Instead, there is an unobserved variable which causally influences both $M$ and $Y$.
+Instead, there is an unobserved variable $U$ which causally influences both $M$ and $Y$.
 This unobserved confounder creates a backdoor path in which _statistical_ association may flow between the path $X \rightarrow M \rightarrow U \rightarrow Y$.
 All this causes a statistical association between $M$ and $Y$ which our purely statistical approach mislead us into thinking that $M$ did causally influence $Y$ when it did not.
 No wonder our intervention failed to have any effects.

 Our mistake was to interpret a statistical model causally.